Area360 logo

 Area overview

-On average Denbighshire has moderate deprivation and high crime levels, with around 84 crimes per 1,000 residents per year.
+On average Denbighshire has None deprivation and high crime levels, with around 84 crimes per 1,000 residents per year.
 Approximately 11.7% of homes in this area are social housing provided by a local council or housing association.
 The average income per household in Denbighshire is £44,699 per year.
 Denbighshire is home to around 95,818 people, with a population density of about 114.5 per km2.

 Crime rate